From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Implementation Details

 \section{Implementation Details}

-We provide a brief summary of the training settings in Table \ref{tab:hyperparams}.
+\textbf{Training Details.} We provide a brief summary of the training settings in Table \ref{tab:hyperparams}.
 For both the GUI grounding and fine-grained classification tasks, the base model is trained using 8 NVIDIA L20 GPUs, requiring approximately 8 hours and 1 hour, respectively.
+OVOD tasks share the same setting as fined-grained classification tasks.
+Code website: \url{https://github.com/xudonglai0426/RLVR-from-Exploration-to-Exploitation}.

+\textbf{Evaluation Details.} For the MMBench-GUI L2 benchmark, we randomly sample 500 samples for the training set and 500 samples for the test set.
+Both sets share the same data composition, with an equal distribution across the six platforms (Windows, macOS, Linux, iOS, Android, and Web) and the two instruction types (basic and advanced).
+For OS-World-G benchmark, we use the whole dataset with refined instruction for evaluation.